Breaches and malpractice

 An educational program designed to support students to follow the principles and practices of good scholarship before they are entered into Preliminary and/or HSC courses.

-When a student breaches the published exam rules and procedures.
+When a student breaches the HSC exam rules and procedures or the HSC minimum standard test rules and procedures.

-A NESA subcommittee with delegated authority to make decisions on cases of suspected malpractice and breaches of exam rules in HSC exams and the HSC minimum standard tests.
+A NESA subcommittee made up of independent sector representatives with delegated authority to make decisions on cases of suspected breaches of exam/test rules and malpractice in HSC exams and the HSC minimum standard tests.

 The foundational literacy (reading and writing) and numeracy skills, set at Australian Core Skills Framework (ACSF) Level 3, which a student must demonstrate to be eligible for the HSC.

-Any attempt and/or dishonest behaviour to gain an unfair advantage over other students, and/or knowingly assisting other students to engage in malpractice.
+Any dishonest behaviour and/or attempt to gain an unfair advantage over other students, and/or knowingly assisting other students to engage in malpractice.

 A test in reading, writing or numeracy needed to meet the HSC minimum standard.

-When a student misleads or deceives others through the fabrication, alteration, or omission of information.
+When a student misleads or deceives others by presenting untrue information through the fabrication, alteration, or omission of information.

 When a student pretends to have written, created or developed work that has originated from another source.